For Professionals

 About Interveners

 An intervener is a highly trained paraprofessional who works one-on-one with a student who is DeafBlind.
-Interveners work with students who are DeafBlind to ensure access to communication, people, the environment, and learning throughout the school day.
+Interveners work with students who are DeafBlind to ensure access to communication, learning, people, and the environment throughout the school day.

-LADBP can provide ongoing training and mentorship for paraprofessionals identified by a district or IEP team to serve as an intervener for a student who is DeafBlind.
+LADBP can provide ongoing training and mentorship when a paraprofessional is identified by a district or IEP team to serve as an intervener for a student who is DeafBlind.

 DeafBlind Intervener guides a young girl's hand over braille.

-The census of students who are DeafBlind, also known as the DeafBlind child count, is conducted each year as required by the Office of Special Education Programs (OSEP).
+The DeafBlind Child Count is conducted each year as required by the Office of Special Education Programs (OSEP).

-LADBP will ask each district to refer children who may be DeafBlind for inclusion in the child count each year.
+LADBP will ask each district and early intervention region to refer children who may be DeafBlind for inclusion in the Child Count each year.

 If you have questions about how to respond to the annual DeafBlind child count, please contact us.